LambdAurora/LambdaBetterGrass/documentation/LAYER_METHOD.md

 ## Metadata state

-When a block uses the `layer` method, for each layer type there is an optional metadata state file.
+When a block uses the `layer` method, it uses the metadata file determine by the rules provided by the [metadata state file][metadata_state]

-The metadata state files are located in `assets/<namespace>/bettergrass/states/<layer_type>/<name>.json`

-The name part must be the same as the name of the metadata state file that specify that a block uses the layer method.

 ### Format

+The root object will contain fields for each layer type to override.

+Each layer type object contain:
  - `layer` - True if the mod should add the layer model.
- - `block_state` - A custom block state to provide a custom model of the block state, useful to provide snowy variations for example.
+ - `block_state` (optional) - A custom block state to provide a custom model of the block state, useful to provide snowy variations for example.

+Layer metadata files from different resource packs are merged.

+#### Resource Pack Merging Example

+We have two resource packs, A and B, A as a higher priority over B.

+If resource pack A defines the metadata file for "snow" and "ash", and resource pack B defines the metadata file for "snow" and "moss".

+LambdaBetterGrass will use the rules of resource pack A for "snow" and "ash", and will use the rules of resource pack B for "moss".

 ### Examples